EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2021-03-04-im-senior-developer-imposter-syndrome.md

 ---
-title: "I'm a senior developer and have the imposter syndrome"
+title: "I'm a senior developer and have the impostor syndrome"
 date: 2021-03-04
 categories:
   - career development